 Subdivision land, condominium and residential units for sale are carried at the lower of cost and net realizable value (NRV).
-Cost includes costs incurred for development and improvement of the properties and borrowing costs on loans directly attributable to the projects which were capitalized during construction.
+Cost includes land costs, amounts paid to contractors for the costs incurred for development and improvement of the properties (i.e., planning and design costs, costs of site preparation, professional fees, property transfer taxes, construction overheads and other related costs) and borrowing costs on loans directly attributable to the projects which were capitalized during construction.
 NRV is the estimated selling price in the ordinary course of business less cost of completion and estimated costs necessary to make the sale.